renovatebot/renovate/README.md

 ### reactElementToJSXString(ReactElement[, options])

 **options.displayName: function(ReactElement)**

   Provide a different algorithm in charge of finding the right display name (name of the underlying Class) for your element.

   Just return the name you want for the provided ReactElement, as a string.

+**options.showDefaultProps: boolean, default true**

+  If true, default props shown.

+  If false, default props are omitted unless they differ from from the default value.

 ## Test